 Lodge Spring Fellowship, typically in March, is a time to get together for fun and fellowship.

-Lodge Ordeal, typically in September, is held for all Ordeal candidates who have not been able to attend an Area Ordeal.
+Lodge Ordeal, typically in September, is held for all Ordeal candidates who have not been able to attend a Tribe Ordeal.
 The Lodge holds its Vigil and Vigil Honor Ceremony, along with elections for Lodge Officers, at this event.

 Lodge Leadership Development